-The hours between 2200 and 0600, and between 1200 and 1600 local time will be disregarded for the purpose of the time limits of complaints and protests.
+The hours between 21:00 and 07:00 local time will be disregarded for the purpose of the time limits of complaints and protests.
+The total rest period per day shall be a minimum of 8 hours and may be divided into two parts, depending on the daylight period.